Let's Take This to the Inbox

 Spoiler alert: this article is about iterative email testing, but that doesn’t diminish the impact that something similar to a Taguchi test can have on a program.
 For iterative testing, I recommend a version of the agile methodology with a strong focus on ideal user experience, a process which is traditionally applied to software development.

 Obviously some of the specifics around methodologies like Scrum and Kanban aren’t going to fully translate to email testing plans, but you can borrow the framework to highlight which elements within an email should be tested based on impact and level of effort to implement.
-For those who may be interested, QA Symphony has a more complete write-up on the differences between Agile methodologies and testing methods.
+For those who may be interested, QA Symphony (now Tricentis) has a more complete write-up on the differences between Agile methodologies and testing methods.
 The goal is to have a transparent, fast, collaborative, and data-driven email testing process.

 There are essentially three categories for testable (or at least addressable) elements within a given campaign email: Pre-Open, Content, and Destination.